grupolatof/phase-retrieval-algorithm/Readme.txt

 We do not take responsibility for any harm coming from using this toolbox, neither if it is caused by errors in the software nor if it is caused by its improper application.
 Please email us any bugs you find.

-Distributed under Open Source Script, ????
-License
+Distributed under Open Source Script.